-Wendy LaBron, Director
+Wendy LaBron, Assistant Dean

-Wendy works with faculty, departments, and the ARC staff to coordinate and provide academic support services and programs for Emmanuel students.
+Wendy works with faculty, departments and the ARC staff to coordinate and provide academic support services and programs for Emmanuel students.
 She also meets individually with students for academic counseling and teaches ARC workshops and ARC 0101.

-Besides her work in academic support and disability services, Wendy taught English at New England Conservatory of Music and San Francisco State University (SFSU) and served as a Peace Corps volunteer in Estonia.
+Besides her work in academic support and disability servces, Wendy taught English at New England Conservatory of Music and San Francisco State University (SFSU) and served as a Peace Corps volunteer in Estonia.
 She earned her M.A. in English Composition from SFSU and her B.A. in English from Northern Arizona University.

-Krista Aslanian, Assistant Director
+Krista Aslanian, Director of Success Programs & Outreach